-- Of African, Hispanic, Asian, or Aboriginal origin.
+- Those of African, Hispanic, Asian, or Aboriginal origin

 2. Check your BP and keep a log